Damon118/MS1/README.md

 - Build brand awareness.
 - Promote sales, business development and engagement with prospective customers through the use of a contact form.

+### User Goals:

+- Understand the purpose and benefits of the product.
+- Have different options and product specifications about the product to best suit their needs.
+- View the product in use and see it's value in action.
+- Clear product specifications and pricing.
+- Intuitive ordering process.